I’m setting up my Thinkpad with Arch Linux and full-disk encryption.

 dm-crypt setups but that I don’t need:

-- possibility to change partition layouts
+- possibility to change partition layouts;

-- plausible deniability in case the computer is seized by the courts
+- plausible deniability in case the computer is seized by the courts.

-Second thing I ignore is the role of the "hardware clock" that is configured with the
+Second, the author speaks about the role of the “hardware clock” that is configured with the

 One more thing I learn in this video is the existence of the